GGORG0/ShareX-Python/README.md

 ## Hosted instance
 There is a 24/7, up-to-date hosted by me instance of it named SharX available over at https://sharx.tk
 ## Config
-1. First, create a `config` direcory.
+1. First, create a `config` directory.
 2. There is a `config.json.example` file, copy it as `config/config.json`
 3. Fill out all the values in the config:
     - `allowed_extensions`